How to install NextCloudPi

 2. Install 7-Zip from their website

-3. Run 7-Zip manager, find your downloaded .tar.bz2 file, right click and choose “extract here”.
-Next select the .tar file you just extracted, right click and choose “extract here” again.
-You should now see an .img file.
+3. Run 7-Zip manager, find your downloaded file, right click and choose “Extract here”, there should now be an .img file present.

-4. Run Etcher and click “Select Image”.
-Find your image (the .img file) you have just extracted and click “Open”.
+4. Run Etcher and click on “Select Image”.

 After the Option 1 steps you can move the root partition to HD or SSD, on Armbian based images you may install a tool to do this: apt install armbian-config.

-• If you are using a Raspberry Pi 4, and have updated the bootloader to the latest version, you can simply flash the image to a USB media and boot from it, for a more detailed instruction follow these steps.
+• If you are using a Raspberry Pi 4 or any of the supported devices linked above, and have updated the bootloader to the latest version, you can flash the image directly to any USB media (mass-storage like a hdd/ssd or a flash drive) and boot from it.

 :: NOTE ::